wangziqi2013/wangziqi2013.github.io/_posts/2018-07-03-A-Comprehensive-Strategy-for-Contention-Management-In-STM.markdown

 and lazy version management.
 The system features not only a generally better contention management strategy, but also enhances the base line STM with useful capabilities such as programmer-specified priority, irrevocable transaction, conditional waiting, automatic priority elevation, and so on.

+Contention management is important for both eager and lazy STM designs.
+The goal of a contention management system is to avoid pathologies such as livelock and starvation, while maintaining low overhead and high throughput.
+Past researches have mainly focused on policies of resolving conflicts when they are detected during any phase of execution.
+Among them, the Passive policy simply aborts the transaction that cannot proceed due to a locked item or incompatible timestamp; The Polite policy, on the other hand, commands transactions to spin for a while before they eventually abort the competitor, which allows some conflicts to resolve themselves naturally.